-- sit forward from the back of the chair to work the back muscles.
-Make sure you’ve got good posture and that your toes are
+- Sit forward from the back of the chair to work the back muscles.
+Make sure you’ve got good posture and that your toes are back under your knees.

 As you repeat these, you’ll find that your leg muscles start to get quite warm and perhaps a little bit tense.
 That’s quite normal and shows that it’s working the muscles.